 Yes, Phuket is safe, probably safer than most other countries.
 Of course, the experience might differ for each traveller, but overall, if you follow the common-sense safety rules, you should never have to worry.
 On this page, we give a few pieces of advice, but again, remember that these safety tips use common sense.

 Apart from careless driving, incidents are rare and Phuket is a safe island.

 Driving in Phuket is tricky, and if you are not familiar with the ways of driving in Phuket, no, it is not safe to drive a motorbike in Phuket.
 Renting a motorcycle is easy, and too often, local rental shops won’t even require an international driving license or compulsory insurance.
 This means that many tourists drive around with more or less driving experience and no insurance.
 Also, people tend to casually drink alcohol and drive as the day goes, so be smart: have an International driving license, have travel insurance, drink responsibly and keep your eyes well opened while driving.

 Yes, there are stories about angry drivers occasionally getting aggressive, but considering how many tuk-tuks roam the island, it’s rare.
 And to be honest, passengers are not always very smart.
 Tourists can get drunk, aggressive or simply stupid and disrespectful.
 We frequently witness young tourists doing things in Phuket they would never do at home, in their own country.
 One thing is sure to avoid any argument: always ask for the price before starting a ride.
 You can eventually bargain a bit, but if you don’t like the proposed price, walk away to the next Tuk Tuk.
 Tuk Tuk waiting in front of a hotel may be a bit more expensive than hailing one.

-3. Is it safe at night in Phuket?
+3. Is it safe in Phuket at night?